Where to Paddle on the North Saskatchewan River in & around Edmonton

 This paddling time chart by the city of Edmonton can help you plan your trip accordingly.

-This city of Edmonton link with help you with lots of paddling and park info.
+This city of Edmonton link has additional paddling and park info.

 Transport Canada Boating Guidelines

-And if you want to meet Transport Canada's boating guidelines (50 ft. of floating rope, bailing device, signaling device) be sure to check out the North Water 4 Bailer -- a throwbag, rope, whistle, and bailer all in one!
+If you want to meet Transport Canada's boating guidelines (50 ft. of floating rope, bailing device, signalling device) in a single, affordable product, be sure to check out the North Water 4 Bailer -- a throwbag, rope, whistle, and bailer all in one!

 North Water 4 Bailer Throwbag